Margo Kitsy Brodie: Federal judicial service

-On June 7, 2011, President Barack Obama nominated Brodie to a seat on the United States District Court for the Eastern District of New York that had been vacated by Judge Allyne R. Ross, who took senior status in April 2011.
-She received a hearing before the Senate Judiciary Committee on September 7, 2011 and was reported by a voice vote to the floor of the Senate on October 6, 2011 and was placed on the Senate Executive Calendar the same day.
-On February 27, 2012, the United States Senate voted 86–2 to confirm Brodie as a United States District Judge.
+On June 7, 2011, President Barack Obama nominated Brodie to a seat on the United States District Court for the Eastern District of New York that had been vacated by Judge Allyne R. Ross, who assumed senior status in April 2011.
+She received a hearing before the Senate Judiciary Committee on September 7, 2011.
+Her nomination was reported out of committee by a voice vote on October 6, 2011, and was placed on the Senate Executive Calendar the same day.
+On February 27, 2012, the United States Senate confirmed Brodie by an 86–2 vote.
 She received her commission on February 29, 2012.
-She became Chief Judge on February 1, 2021.
+She became chief judge on February 1, 2021.